JohannesDeml/NetworkBenchmarkDotNet/README.md

 | ----------- | --------------- | ------------- | ------------- |
 | Benchmark 1 | 197,036 msg/s   | 1,768 msg/s   | 107,772 msg/s |
 | Benchmark 2 | 1,908,836 msg/s | 144,585 msg/s | 118,974 msg/s |

+### Notes

+* Messages per second are messages that are sent from the client to the server and back.
+* Benchmark 1 runs the pingpong test with **1,000** clients, which pingpong **1 message** each with the server.
+Message size is 32 bytes.
+* Benchmark 2 runs the pingpong test with **100** clients, which pingpong **1,000 messages** with the server.
+Message size is 32 bytes.
+* LiteNetLib performs better on Windows in my tests and oftentimes has problems with running all clients correctly.
+* ENet and NetCoreServer perform better on Linux and their benchmarks are a lot more stable.
+* ENet and LiteNetLib merge messages, that's why they have better results in the second benchmark.
+* To get the actual round trip time, test with one parallel message (e.g. Benchmark 1).

 ## Installation